nvm-sh/nvm/README.markdown

 NVM_IOJS_ORG_MIRROR=https://iojs.org/dist nvm install iojs-v1.0.3
 ```

 `nvm use` will not, by default, create a "current" symlink.
 Set `$NVM_SYMLINK_CURRENT` to "true" to enable this behavior, which is sometimes useful for IDEs.
+Note that using `nvm` in multiple shell tabs with this environment variable enabled can cause race conditions.

 ### .nvmrc